MHS-4ever/MHS-4ever/README.md

 </h1>
 <br/>

 <h3 align="center">I am a passionate and enthusiastic BS computer science student.
-I am deeply fascinated by the transformative potential of Flutter & Dart and aspire to become a skilled App developer.</h3>
+I am deeply fascinated by the transformative potential of Unity and aspire to become a skilled Game developer.</h3>

 <br/>
 <hr/>